-Organize all your earrings in various shapes and sizes by placing them in these cool earring holders.
-The DIYs will help to keep your dressing table clutter free and lessen your search for a specific earring that goes with your dress when you do not want to be late for a party or a date.
+Organize all your earrings in various shapes and sizes by placing them in these cool earring organizers.
+The earring holder ideas will help to keep your dressing table clutter free and lessen your search for a specific earring that goes with your dress when you do not want to be late for a party or a date.

 If you want to be enlightened on making jewelry holders in general, you may visit our article, 25 Cool DIY Ideas for Making a Jewelry Holder.